stump3/server-manager/docs/MULTI_PROTOCOL_L4_INGRESS_REVIEW.md

 > 'Goodbye'" — misleading commit message, see Corrections), so its
 > self-reported verification point is the parent commit, `c247a5f`.
 Both
 > are confirmed to exist in this checkout; see Evidence.
->
-> **Update (this pass)**: `variant-f` has since advanced to `ba5176a`
-> (adds this document itself, no `lib/` changes since `942dc96`).
-This
-> pass adds a **Runtime Verification** section closing out C2 (previously
-> an evidence-backed inference) with direct observation against real
-> nginx 1.24.0 and real Xray-core v26.7.28, and updates Implementation
-> Readiness and the Final Verdict accordingly.
-Still no `lib/` file in
-> this repository was touched — all testing ran against copies of the
-> relevant config shapes in an isolated sandbox, not against this
-> checkout's own files.

 ---